Writer/Surfer

 Cons: No adjustable venting

 If your ideal day of riding consists of innumerable hot laps in the terrain park and you need a helmet that’ll protect your head in a crash but will also match your style when hitting your favorite jibs, the Ledge is for you.
 An absolute skate-inspired minimalist, the Ledge is a hard-shell helmet Giro built specifically to meet the demands of street and park riding.
-With Mips protection and a $105 pricetag, few other helmets come even close to the level of bang-for-buck you get with the Giro Ledge.
+With Mips protection and a $125 price tag, few other helmets come even close to the level of bang-for-buck you get with the Giro Ledge.

 The ear pads, fit system, and goggle retainer are all removable for a clean look — especially if you prefer to wear your goggles under your helmet.
-Being a stripped-down, everything-you-need-and-nothing-you-don’t helmet, you do sacrifice some features such as adjustable venting, but in our books, that’s a small price to pay for solid, dependable protection at a great price.
+Being a stripped-down, everything-you-need-and-nothing-you-don’t helmet, you do sacrifice some features, such as adjustable venting, but in our books, that’s a small price to pay for solid, dependable protection at a great price.

-CHECK PRICE ON REI CHECK PRICE ON AMAZON
+CHECK PRICE ON Backcountry

 Best Adjustability/Runner-Up Best Overall

-Smith Vantage ($270)
+Smith Vantage ($275)

-Shop Men’s | Shop Women’s
+Shop Men’s | Shop Women’s | Shop Vantage 2

 Smith Vantage